ruma/ruma.dev/content/projects.md

 * [retrix]: A lightweight client built with [iced]
 * [Weechat-Matrix]: A plugin for weechat that adds Matrix support to it
 * [matrix-send]: A non-interactive command-line client
+* [matrix-dicebot]: Matrix dice rolling bot with basic support for the Chronicles of Darkness 2E Storytelling System and Call of Cthulhu.
 * [MRSBFH]\: Matrix-Rust-SDK-Bot-Framework-Helper
 * [Timetracking-Bot by Famedly]: A bot for tracking work times, uses MRSBFH